 If it works on your computer that’s great, go ahead and use the Power DeWise lav mic.
 It’s cheap and sounds good.

-However, when it comes to recording with a webcam or voiceovers at your PC I would always recommend a plug & play USB microphone, especially if you are not technically minded.
+However, when it comes to recording with a webcam or voiceovers at your PC, I would always recommend a plug & play USB microphone, especially if you are not technically minded.

 My recommendation is the Blue Yeti, it’s the number 1 premium USB microphone.

-It’s Plug’n’Play, so it just works on any PC or Mac, without the need for special drivers.
+The Blue Yeti is a Plug’n’Play mic, so it just works on any PC or Mac, without the need for special drivers.
 Just calibrate it with your operating system and you’re ready to start recording or streaming.

 The Blue Yeti has a three-capsule array making it possible to select different polar pickup patterns (cardioid, omnidirectional, bidirectional, and stereo).
 Cardioid will probably be your preferred choice since it will allow you to preferentially record your voice rather than ambient noise to the side and rear of the microphone.